 Visiting Crete in Easter can be a memorable experience.
 This is the most important religious occasion during the year, with numerous processions and ceremonies held at churches all over the island.
 Easter is also a popular time for Greeks to travel, but you should keep in mind that not all shops and services will run during the religious holiday.

-Crete weather April
+Weather in Crete in April

 It might not be the official start of summer, but April does herald the beginning of consistently warm temperatures of 17 degrees during the day.
 Day time highs regularly touch 20 degrees or higher.
+Rainy days give way to clear skies, and you might find warm water to swim.

 Crete in May

-There might not be any solid guarantees on the weather, but May is a good choice of month to travel around Crete.
+There might not be any solid guarantees on sunny weather, but May is a good choice of month to travel around Crete.
 Most of the tourist infrastructure such as campsites will now be open since after the Easter break, but few visitors have actually arrived.

 Head to the south of Crete, and you may get your first swim of the year on some of those gorgeous beaches without anyone else around.
 It's a particularly good time to take a road trip, and you might also be able to pick up some cheap holidays in Crete during this month.

-Crete weather May
+Weather in Crete in May

 If the temperature chart of Crete in May was analysed like a stock market chart, you would describe it as exuberant, testing new highs before pulling back.
+The weather in Crete in May is basically getting warmer and warmer,

 As I write this on May 22nd 2019, day time highs of 32 degrees are predicted in a few days time.
 Last week, there were highs of 23 and lows of 13.